 - Purchase units with automatic shut-off features and heating element guards.

-- Keep sources of fire at least 3 feed away from heater, including drapery, clothing or bedding.
+- Keep sources of fire at least 3 feet away from heater, including drapery, clothing or bedding.

 - Turn off space heater when leaving the room to prevent burn injuries.